 From 2010-2013, Lisco executive-produced the last three seasons of TNT's Peabody Award-winning series Southland, with John Wells and Chris Chulack.
-Prior to Animal Kingdom, Lisco was the showrunner and executive producer of the critically acclaimed television drama Halt and Catch Fire, the third season of which will premiere this summer.
+Prior to Animal Kingdom, Lisco was the showrunner and executive producer of the critically acclaimed television drama Halt and Catch Fire.

 An Illinois native, Lisco lives with his wife and three children in Los Angeles.

-Etan Frankel is currently in his seventh season writing for the John Wells-produced Shameless on Showtime.
+Etan Frankel has written for the John Wells-produced Shameless on Showtime for seven seasons.
 Previously, Frankel wrote for two seasons on Friday Night Lights, as well as one season on Gossip Girl.
 He has twice been nominated for Writers Guild Awards.

 Frankel's plays have been produced at the Williamstown Theatre Festival and Summer Play Festival in New York and have been developed at the Huntington Theatre Company, New York Stage and Film, Cape Cod Theatre Project and Pittsburgh's City Theatre, among others.
 He is the recipient of The Weissberger Award from the Williamstown Theatre Festival and the Dasha Epstein Playwriting Award.
 He has also been honored with two Lincoln Center's Lecomte du Nouy Awards.